 GCSE Welsh is offered in all four of Monmouthshire's secondary schools, with 718 learners (91.9%) being assessed in the subject in 2021.
 However, these numbers do not translate into a similar uptake at either AS or A2 level.
-Post 16 Welsh second language is offered in two of our secondary schools, Monmouth and Caldicot.
-Current numbers show 11 learners in Year 12 and 11 in Year 13 (3.1%) following this course in 2021.
+Due to difficulties in employing Welsh language specialists, A level Welsh second language is only offered in two of our secondary schools, Monmouth and Caldicot.
+Current numbers show 11 learners in Year 12 and 11 in Year 13 (3.1%) are following this course in 2021.
+We recognise that there is a need to identify how pupils' interest in the subject can be developed and maintained and work with schools to consider how Welsh is presented as a subject when planning A level options.
+We plan to work with Coleg Cymraeg Cenedlaethol and other partners as part of a national plan to promote Welsh as a subject to all learners.

-Coleg Gwent will continue to focus on embedding full bilingual units into their main course and qualifications in priority bilingual curriculum areas.
+Coleg Gwent will continue to focus on embedding full bilingual units into their main courses and qualifications in priority bilingual curriculum areas.